alexnathanson/solar-protocol/website-content.md

 *Solar Protocol website (low resolution version displayed when the server battery is running low):*
 ![website screenshot](images/website2.png)

-*Network logic is determined by sun position:*.
+*Routing logic of the network is determined by sun position:*.

 ![network logic](images/network-logic.jpg)